Wall Street waits to see if investors still love SAC Capital

 But following last November’s arrest of former SAC portfolio manager Mathew Martoma in one of the most lucrative insider trading schemes on record, some investors are losing patience.
 That said, many investors, which include high net worth individuals and family offices, will not say what they are doing.

-HSBC, which as of September 2012 had an investment in SAC Capital through a fund of fund unit, declined to comment on whether it would remain or was considering redeeming.
+HSBC, which as of September 2012 had an investment in SAC Capital through a fund of funds unit, declined to comment.
+Morgan Stanley, which is invested in SAC through a fund of funds unit, declined to comment on SAC through a spokesman.
+Ironwood Funds, which has money with SAC Capital also declined to comment.

-Blackstone Group LP, one of Cohen’s largest outside investors with roughly $550 million invested, has not publicly said whether it will keep its clients’ money with SAC Capital.
-But as of last week, several investors in a Blackstone fund that has money with SAC Capital said the private equity firm had given no indication it planned to redeem.

 One allocator of investor money who is sticking with SAC is Anthony Scaramucci of Skybridge Capital.